Background on the Ukrainian education system since 2016

 - the National Information Centre for Academic Mobility

-- the Ministry of Education and Science, including the curricula of grades 1-4, grades 5-9 and grades 10-11.
+- the Ministry of Education and Science, including a description of the Ukrainian education system in English and the curricula of grades 1-4, grades 5-9 and grades 10-11.

 Country information on education, training and employment in Ukraine is also provided by the European Training Foundation, including further structured information on all levels of education and on the key-competence-driven reforms in Ukraine.